shimbalama/screen_assembly/README.md

 Once screen_assembly3.py is in your PATH type screen_assembly3.py -h .
 If you have all dependencies then the menu will display.
 Otherwise read the erorr and install whichever dependency is missing.

+## Running the program

+Please see the WIKI

 ## Authors